Skip to main content

 Strategies for Academic Success: A Readmission Program

 The Strategies for Academic Success (SAS) Program is available for any student that has been required to withdraw as a method for readmission to Laurier.
 This includes students from all programs across both the Waterloo and Brantford campuses.
-The SAS program takes a wholistic approach to academic preparedness.
+The SAS program takes a holistic approach to academic preparedness.
 Led by a team of professional educators and mental wellness specialists, it is designed to offer academic advising and mentoring while encouraging the development of effective work and wellness strategies.

-REGISTRATION is now CLOSED and will reopen in June for the Fall 2024 and Winter 2025 terms.
+REGISTRATION will open on June 4th at 10:00 am EST for the Fall 2024 and Winter 2025 terms.

 SCHEDULE